 ADAES (TS 23.436, TR 23.700-36): ADAES is a new enabler service which provides application layer analytics including end to end performance predictions and application QoS sustainability to be consumed by verticals.
 Such predictions do not only cover the UE to server sessions, but also the UE-to-UE application sessions.

-SNAAPP:, SNAAPP studie the potential enhancements in CAPIF and application enablement frameworks (e.g. SEAL, EDGEAPP, vertical enabler layers) to support the subscriber-aware northbound API access (SNA), whose requirements are specified in TS 22.261
+SNAAPP:, SNAAPP (TR 23.700-95, TS 23.222) studied the potential enhancements in CAPIF and application enablement frameworks (e.g. SEAL, EDGEAPP, vertical enabler layers) to support the subscriber-aware northbound API access (SNA), whose requirements are specified in TS 22.261.
+In particular, for the scenario related to QoS, the study discussed the use case where an end user (also a subscriber of the MNO) allows the AF to invoke the QoS API (offered by MNO) to modify the QoS of the end user.
+Such capability can allow the UE to directly consume NEF services (e.g. for getting NWDAF analytics as well as QoS notifications).

 5GAA_T-220058_WI-PRESA-Technical-Report also lists in Table 33 some requirements and SA6 would like to provide the possible addressing of the requirements, since the assessment of 3GPP status seems not to include the SA6 viewpoint.